 Evolution vs Progress

-Evolution is the progressive alteration in inherited traits over a large span of time, usually over generations.
+Evolution is the progressive alteration in inherited traits over large spans of time, usually over generations.
 Environmental factors like temperature, climate, availability of resources, etc. had a great role in evolution.
 When an organism is required to utilize a niche, and they were not able to do so with their existing body design or structural components, evolution was initiated.
-Thus, we can say that evolution happened because the environment demanded modification in order to ensure survival and sustainability of the species, and not because the older version was defective.
+Thus, we can say that evolution happened because the environment demanded modification to ensure survival and sustainability of the species, and not because the older version was defective.
 We can’t call this progress.

 Even though this is not the case in all instances, evolution enables an organism to adapt and thrive in an environment that was previously not favourable.
 Let us take a look at modern-day giraffes, these animals have extremely long necks and it enables them to reach higher into the trees for food.